Manchester derby: 2010s

 The first Manchester derby of the 2012–13 season was won by Manchester United in the dying minutes of the game.
 United went ahead with two early goals from Wayne Rooney, before City came back and levelled the match with goals from Yaya Touré and the equaliser from Pablo Zabaleta in the 86th minute.
 Robin van Persie scored from a free kick that took a deflection off of Samir Nasri in the 92nd minute, to seal the win and three points in the league.
 Manchester United's victory ended Manchester City's run of being unbeaten in 37 games.
 During the celebrations following the late winner by Robin van Persie, Rio Ferdinand was hit by a coin thrown by a fan, causing Ferdinand to suffer an injury near his left eye.
 Another fan invaded the pitch and attempted to confront Ferdinand, only to be restrained by Joe Hart.
 City won the second derby of the season at Old Trafford, the first time they had won two away derbies in a row since the 1970s.

 The first Manchester derby of the 2013–14 season was won by City 4–1 at the City of Manchester Stadium on 22 September 2013.
 Sergio Agüero opened the scoring on the 16th minute followed by a goal from Yaya Touré just before half-time.
 In the second half, Agüero scored his second followed by a Samir Nasri goal three minutes later.
 Wayne Rooney scored a late free kick for United as a consolation goal.
 It was the first time in 26 years that the Derby had been contested by two new managers: Manuel Pellegrini for Manchester City and David Moyes for Manchester United.
-Manchester City went on to do the double over United with a third consecutive win at Old Trafford on 25 March 2014, and won the Premier League for the second time in three seasons.
+Manchester City went on to do the double over United with a third consecutive win at Old Trafford on 25 March 2014.
 During the 2014–15 season, City defeated United 1–0 at City of Manchester Stadium in November 2014, but United won their next encounter at Old Trafford in April 2015 with a final score of 4–2, a game which City goalkeeper Joe Hart dubbed "one of my worst days in a Man City shirt".